mnuk208/IntegrityAI/README.md

-<<<<<<< HEAD
 Integrity AI Frontend
-A frontend-only, ethically-designed writing assistant built with Next.js, TypeScript, and Tailwind CSS.
+An ethically-designed writing assistant built with Next.js, TypeScript, and Tailwind CSS.
 This project adheres to a strict no-backend policy, relying entirely on client-side state management, mock data, and Mock Service Worker (MSW) for API simulation.

 Features
 Ethical Design: Persistent banners and a "Responsible Use" interstitial.